-In accordance with Section 7.9.1 of the NIH Grants Policy Statement, these costs are, "Only allowable when identified in specific FOAs."
-Note: The provided link is for the definition of “Participant Support Costs;” please scroll down to section 7.9.1.
+Section 7.9.1 of the NIH Grants Policy Statement, these costs are, "Only allowable when identified in specific FOAs."
+Note: The provided link is for the definition of “Participant Support Costs;” scroll down to section 7.9.1.

 Yes, biosketches for research mentors at research partner institutions should be included.
 If a research mentor is to be included in Table 2 for the TL4, applicants should include that mentor’s biosketch in the application.

 This funding opportunity announcement (FOA) invites applications from the current BUILD sites.

 Phase II of the DPC will include dissemination awards under the DPC Dissemination and Translation Awards (DPC DaTA, NOT-RM-18-007).
 These grants will allow sites that are not currently part of the DPC to implement sustainable training, mentoring, or research-capacity building interventions using DPC evaluation methods.
 NIH intends to release the DPC-DaTA FOAs in 2019.

 BUILD awardees will provide the details of the exportable intervention models to be tested under the dissemination awards.
 NIH anticipates that BUILD awardees will serve as consultants to DPC DaTA awardees.
 NIH recognizes the level of engagement will be variable depending on the individual BUILD awardee and the type of intervention being tested.